November - December 2025

 Mira’s residency was in partnership with Untitled Art Miami Beach

-Dayal’s acute fascination with layered meaning extends to her use of steel, a material with many conceptual associations, including architecture, public space, mass-produced objects, and infrastructure.
+Dayal’s fascination with layered meaning extends to her use of steel, a material with many associations, including architecture, infrastructure, public space, Minimalist art, and mass-produced objects.
 “Steel is a material we see everywhere but we don’t often think about how it is produced or worked into the forms we see it in,” she explains.
-The metal’s malleability (it’s an alloy created by combining different metals into something both adaptable and structurally strong) offers her a productive tension.
-“This aspect allows me to play with the spectrum between drawing and sculpture or drawing in space, which I’ve always found exciting.”
+The metal’s malleability

 Words by Salomé Gómez-Upegui